Licensed Mental Health Counselor, LMHC

 Trauma – Dealing with past sexual assault, childhood trauma, environmental trauma (e.g. witnessing/experiencing violence), PTSD (post traumatic stress disorder)

-Sliding scale: A sliding scale of $80 - $120 is offered to clients who need a reduced fee to receive therapy.
+Sliding scale: A sliding scale is available to clients who need a reduced fee to receive therapy.

 Message to clients

-"I think people are really brave when they decide they want to start working with a therapist.
-And often people think it’s going to be this awful, torturous, painful process, but one of the things I want to remind you is that it can also be really fun.
-We do a lot of laughing in this room, a lot creative exploration, and a lot of laughing at our ourselves, and at each other-- in kind, loving ways!
-And so, I just want people to know that all of our experiences are held in here, not just our misery and suffering and confusion and anger, but also our joy, our hope, our creativity, and our aliveness."
+"I think people are really brave when they decide to start working with a therapist.
+Often people think it’s going to be this awful, torturous, painful process, but one of the things I want to remind them is that it can also be really fun.
+We do a lot of laughing in this room, a lot of creative exploration, and a lot of laughing at our ourselves -- in kind, loving ways!
+So I just want people to know that all of our experiences are held in here, not just our misery and suffering and confusion and anger, but also our joy, our hope, our creativity, and our aliveness.
+Therapy, when its right, is a way to become more alive."

 Mindfulness PracticesMindfulness practices include but are not limited to developing awareness, attention, and remembering.
 In mindfulness-informed therapy, clients develop tools to become aware of what is occurring within and around them, so they can begin to untangle from mental preoccupations and difficult emotions.
 Self-acceptance and compassion are also core elements of mindfulness-informed therapy. (learn more)